Cray-HPE/docs-csm/troubleshooting/interpreting_hms_health_check_results.md

 <a name="hms-smoke-tests"></a>
 ### HMS Smoke Tests

-The HMS smoke tests consist of bash scripts that check the status of HMS service pods in Kubernetes and verify HTTP status codes returned by the HMS service APIs.
+The HMS smoke tests consist of bash scripts that check the status of HMS service pods and jobs in Kubernetes and verify HTTP status codes returned by the HMS service APIs.
 Additionally, there is one test called *smd_discovery_status_test_ncn-smoke.sh* which verifies that the system hardware has been discovered successfully.
 The *hms_run_ct_smoke_tests_ncn-resources.sh* wrapper script checks for executable files in the HMS smoke test directory on the NCN and runs all tests found in succession.

 ```
 ncn# /opt/cray/tests/ncn-resources/hms/hms-test/hms_run_ct_smoke_tests_ncn-resources.sh